CottageLabs/dataimport/README.md

 # Tests

 Tests are defines in the `tests/` directory.
-This is really an integration test that takes the csv file `tests/origin.csv` that contains following data:
+This is a unit test that takes the csv file `tests/origin.csv` that contains following data:

 |a|b|c|